 The technology connection that makes any multi-channel customer journey work seamlessly is the digital shopping cart.
 This experience-centric tool empowers your customers to move through their sales cycle from devices, both personal and those belonging to the retailer.
 Shopping cart changes made by both parties, whether in store, online, or via mobile, ideally update in real-time for smooth transitions and optimal customer experience.

 “Customers want access to a single cart to shop across channels and be able to reach their cart via phone, computer, or in store.
 They want to start anywhere and finish anywhere.”
-Boston Retail Partners
+Cambridge Retail Advisors

 Research Online, Buy Offline